moliver28/research-handbook/content/handbook/engineering/development/sec/secure/composition-analysis.md

 In most cases, it would not be immediatley clear how an epic could be broken down.
 To find the best course of action, [spikes](https://www.c-sharpcorner.com/article/what-is-spike-in-agile-software-development2/) need to be initiated.

 __Spikes should follow the above guidelines__:
-1. Be timeboxed in days (using weights)
+1. Be timeboxed in days
 1. Containting a list of questions to be answered
 1. Need to be updated with results, gathered data and conclusions
 1. Labeled `~"workflow::refinement"` when writing down the questions & `~"workflow::in dev"` while working to answer the questions